marcogrecopriolo/guglielmo/README.md

 The defaults are mid range.

 Note that when AGC is selected, any change to the IF gain will only take place after AGC is turned off.

+## MPRIS control

+Guglielmo can send slides to MPRIS controllers and accept volume changes, play, pause, stop signals, as well as skip to next and skip to previous.
+Mpris-qt5 does not implement playlists, and even if it did, I haven't found a single MPRIS controller that handles them.
+For this reason I haven't currently implemented my plan of having playlists for presets and skip previous and next for stations, and unless matters change, I am unlikely to implement it ever.
+For now, you can change the skip track buttons mode of operation between presets and stations.

 ## Building